Come and worship at St. Andrew’s with Friendly Presbyterians, Sundays @ 11 a.m.

-The Choir meets in the sanctuary at 7:00 p.m. on Thursday evenings each week.
+The Choir meets in the sanctuary at 7:15 p.m. on Thursday evenings each week.
 Under the direction of Gillian Lyons who also serves as organist/pianist, the choir provides leadership for the congregational song on Sunday mornings.
-The choir also prepares an anthem each week, and plans special music for a Festival of Lessons and Carols in mid-December.
+The choir also prepares an anthem each week, and plans special music for Christmas and Easter celebrations.
 The choir always welcomes new members.
-If you can’t commit to choir every week, but you’d like to join the choir for a special season like Christmas, you’re welcome to do so as well.
+If you can’t commit to choir every week, but you’d like to join the choir for a special season, you’re welcome to do so as well.

 Check out the Music at St. Andrew’s site maintained by Gillian Lyons.
 See photos, videos, read the latest choir news.

 The Youth Group is a group for those in grades 7-12.
 We meet on Sunday evenings from 7:00 to 9:00 p.m.
 We have a great time together with discussion, study, games, and other activities.
 We participate in youth conferences with other Presbyterians from around Saskatchewan and across the country, such as Canada Youth.
 We also take on some service projects each year.

 The Thursday Group is a group for adult fellowship and education.
 We meet on the first and third Thursday of each month at 1:30 p.m. in the lower hall.
 Our programs are planned by members of the group.
 Sometimes we invite speakers, and sometimes members of the group provide the leadership.
 Topics are varied and interesting, including travel, health, history, theology, and more.
 Sometimes we also have field trips to local points of interest.